UMD-INST377/Group-Project-Base/README.md

 * GET - Logs to console response query from URL. returns response 'Got a GET request from /api'.
 * POST - obtains movie name from request body to fetch url. fetch data json from Movies API and returns JSON response.
 * PUT - returns response 'Got a PUT request at /api'.
+* DELETE - gets rid of a movie record depending on the value passed in.
+Returns response of 'Successfully deleted.' if done properly

 ## Known Bugs and Future Development
 ### Bugs:
+1. Adding a new movie record and making sure that the ratings table and records table both get updated.
+Right now, when a movie record is added, it is being added to the records table but not to the ratings table
+2. Making sure that the main database of movies gets updated with the new record
+3. Making sure that the information is being inputted and parsed correctly through to put the right information forth
 ### Future Development:
+1. Expanding the movie database to have it become more of a recommender system (Adding some algorithms)
+2. Adding more models regarding movies to better represent the films that we currently have
+3. Expanding the database to make it more of a media database (adding both movies and tv)